 - Because office automation crosses departmental lines, this activity will be handled by a separate group within the information systems development department.
-Specialists from the office automation group will be assigned to systems development projects to represent needs of the office workers in the areas of interpersonal communications and administrative support.
-This coordination will become increasingly important as information systems resources become more tightly integrated and more automation tasks are handled by departmental processors. - Arriving at an organizational structure that will facilitate the development of integrated data processing, end-user computing, and office automation systems (and remain proactive to the needs of the individual end user) will be the forthcoming challenge for IS management.
-These organizational issues will be examined in INPUT's upcoming report The Changing Dynamics of IS Organizations. - Until the time when information systems services become dispersed to departmental processors and microcomputers through integrated networks, there will be a need for a separate end-user support group as outlined in Exhibit V-1.
-This group can be called the information center, or end-user support, or decision support, or any descriptive name, but it should be comprised of the following four functions: - Technical support.
+Specialist from the office automation aroup will be assigned to systems development projects to represent the needs of the office workers in teh areas of interpersonal communications and administrative support.
+This coordination will become increasingly important as the information systems resources become more tightly integrated and more automation tasks are handled by departmental processors. - Arriving at an organizational structure that will facilitate the development of 0 integrated data processing, end-user computing and office automation systems, and remain proactive to the needs of the individual end user will be the forthcoming challenge for IS management.
+These organizational issues will be examined in INPUT's report The Changing Dynamics of IS Organizations. - Until the time when information systems services becomes dispersed to departmental processors and microcomputers through integrated networks. there will be aheed for a separate end-user support aroup as outlined in Exhibit V-1.
+This group can be called the information center, or end-user support, or decision support or any descriptive name, but it should be comprised of the following four functions: - Technical support.
 This function is primarily responsible for evaluating available products in the end-user computing market for inclusion on the list of approved hardware and software resources for end users.
-These products include micro-mainframe links and LANs.
-End-user computing policies and procedures are also under this function.
+These products include micro-mainframe links and LANS, End-user computing policies and procedures are also under this function. - Marketing.
+This is a relatively new concept and encompasses the areas of promotion and general communications related to the services provided by the end-user support department.
+This function is o responsible for assisting end users in selecting the best configurations of hardware and software.
+Marketing is also the IS coordinator for the formulation and function of any user's groups.
+The end-user computing newsletter is published by the marketing function.